Trump attacks government agencies

 Trump fired and pushed some 200,000 federal workers across more than a dozen agencies.
 But now many agencies are scrambling to rehire people, a challenge as many have no intention of returning to Trump’s government.
 Many of those fired were probationary employees, a classification not tied to job performance.
 These job cuts have impacted workers nationwide, with more than 80% of the 2.4 million civilian federal workforce live outside the Washington, D.C. area.

 By late spring, a rough count shows that federal agencies have lost some 135,000 to firings and voluntary resignation, with another 150,000 in planned reductions.
+At the same time, Trump is instituting political loyalty tests for federal workers.

 The firings have caused confusion, with some employees only discovering their terminations when their building badges no longer worked, and others reporting discrepancies in their layoff documentation.